-Some travellers seem to worry about their bags, especially overseas visitors who are unfamiliar with train travel.
-There's no need to worry, and no need to padlock your bags to the racks!
+Some travellers worry about the safety of their bags, especially overseas visitors who are unfamiliar with train travel.
+There's no need to worry, and no need to padlock your bags to the racks.
 Luggage theft on trains is as rare as theft of airline baggage - simply use the racks directly above your seat wherever you can (the overhead racks will usually take even backpack-sized bags) or use the racks inside the seating area if there are any, right next to where you're sitting.
 This should be obvious, but in case it isn't, laptops, passports, iPhones, cameras, wallets and tickets should all be in your daypack kept with you in your seat, never left in a suitcase by the entrance door.
 You then take your day-pack with you to the toilet or buffet car, unless you're travelling with someone else who can keep an eye on it for you.

 It goes without saying that firearms & explosives are prohibited on Eurostar (there are special arrangements for sending licensed sporting guns by registered luggage).
 But annoyingly several 'normal' street-legal items are prohibited which can catch people out.
 These include gas canisters (admittedly a potential fire hazard in the Channel Tunnel) and knives with a blade longer than 3", which catches out people who buy a nice set of Sabbatier kitchen knives in Paris (but knives with a blade shorter than 3", for example small penknives, are fine).
 You are allowed to take your own wine or beer on board, but Eurostar may confiscate any 'excessive' alcohol, for example if you look as if you're going to cause trouble.
 Mountaineering ice axes have theoretically not been permitted on Eurostar, but in practice have not been a problem, see the traveller's report here, and I'm glad to say that a policy change in late 2013 now means that ice axes properly packed away in your luggage are now officially (as well as in practice) fine on Eurostar.